-Any decision of the Comptroller, including refusals, are subject to appeal before the Court of Appeal.
+Any decision of the Comptroller, including refusals, are subject to appeal before the Court of Appeal on points of law.
 The appeal application would need to be filed within 15 days of service of the Comptroller's decision.

 Third-party opposition